gaball1/Duckie/README.md

 ## App Flow & Screens

-The Englearn app provides a seamless and engaging learning experience through the following screens and user flow:
+The Duckie app provides a seamless and engaging learning experience through the following screens and user flow:

 1. **Splash Screen**
    - Animated logo and branding on app launch.